Zabbum/oel-remake/README.md

 ## Components
 - App is the main class that you are supposed to run
 - `oel_pompowacze.txt` is original game sourcecode
-  - `notes.txt` are development notes on original sourcecode
+  - `notes.md` are development notes on original sourcecode